Student assessment | TCTA

 Scheduling during STAAR testing week

-UIL competitions may not be scheduled on Monday through Thursday, or the last testing day, of the primary STAAR assessment week.
+UIL competitions may not be scheduled on Monday through Thursday, or the last testing day, of a primary STAAR assessment week.
 This provision does not apply to retesting.

 Optional electronic interim assessments